dcunited001/dcunited001.github.io/_drafts/social-physics.md

 #### colorshifting FFT (not really social physics)

-  - each particle has a colorshifting function, which takes its current state and some parameters, then transforms the color
+  - each particle has a colorshifting function, which takes its
-  - each FFT segment amplitude determines the mass/speed or field reactivity of the particle
+  - beach FFT segment amplitude determines the mass/speed or field reactivity of the particle
   - so red particles move fast, blue particles move slow and FFT partially determines the amount of movement for each particle